 In 1998 Tony Cox returned to Zimbabwe to explore his roots and from it came another musical album called “Looking for Zim”.
 It contained contributions diverse as vocalists, Wendy Oldfield and Wambali Mkandawire and instrumentals by trumpeter, Bruce Cassidy, trombonist, John Davies and harmonicist, Kenny Mataba.
 That same year, Tony started using a computer for the first time to advertise his workshops, guitar lessons and road tours.

-For a relatively short period in 2002/2003 the pair joined up with Syd Kitchen – guitarist, singer, songwriter and poet (14-02-1951 to 22-03-2011) and Greg Georgiades (plays a wide variety of stringed instruments and has collaborated with many different kinds of musical artists).
+For a relatively short period in 2002/2003 Tony and Steve joined up with Syd Kitchen – guitarist, singer, songwriter and poet (14-02-1951 to 22-03-2011) and Greg Georgiades (plays a wide variety of stringed instruments and has collaborated with many different kinds of musical artists).

 They called themselves The Aquarian Quartet presenting a show called “A World in a Guitar”.
 They enjoyed every minute they played together.
 They were very popular and highly acclaimed - clearly one-of-a-kind group.
 Each guitarist had their own style but they blended well.